hsoccer/rum-unobs/README.md

 ## 4. Steps to Reproduce Results in Paper

-It is assumed that the working directory is ./.

 (a) Process the raw dara.

 First, aggregate 141 files in ./Raw Data to create ./collective_choice_data.csv.